Home

 It becomes even more confusing if the instruction is written for a standard clothing size and you have to make some corrections to meet your requirements.

-1.A pattern of a sweater for your project.
-Like this one on the picture.
+1. A pattern of a sweater for your project.
+Like this one in the picture below.
 It doesn't have to be a full-scaled pattern.
-A small picture is quite enough.
+A small sketch is quite enough.

 2. You should make a pattern swatch and calculate gauge.
 I explained how to do it at the Beginner Crochet page.

 Line AB.
 10 in long.
-To start a sweater you will need :
+To start a sweater, you will need :

 2 x (10 in x 6.75 stitch/inch) = 135 stitches